Logiqx/gps-details/docs/devices/garmin/review/fit.md

 #### Device Status

-This includes the battery level during the session.
+This includes the battery level during the session and may be interesting, should power saving kick in, or suchlike.

-../developer/fix-quality.md)